 KISS, the band’s self-titled debut album from 1974, is loaded with more classics than any other studio album they would ever put out.
 The masked New York rockers were already making a reputation as an explosive live act and when you look at the tracks featured here, Strutter, Firehouse, Cold Gin, Deuce, Black Diamond and 100,000 Years, it’s no wonder few bands dared take them out as support act.

 But it’s not all cut from that timeless cloth.
-The gimmicky single Kissin’ Time and the aimless instrumental Love Theme From KISS detract from the album.
-And the band were unable to capture the power and excitement of their live shows in the studio.
+The glam stomp single Kissin’ Time and the instrumental Love Theme From KISS don’t rank among the band’s better moments.
+And the young musicians were unable to capture the power and excitement of their live shows in the studio.
 KISS at their best put a spring in your step like no other band but the production and performance here is too tentative to quite achieve that.

 KISS would eventually deliver definitive renditions of these songs on their mega-selling 1975 album Alive!
 But there’s a reason so many of that live album’s songs were drawn from their debut.
 KISS is a must-hear for fans of street-level, meat and potatoes hard rock.
 A flawed classic that planted the seeds of success with its pop-savvy mix of Humble Pie boogie, tasty heavy riffs and an array of songs that would become the stuff of legend.